My Chef’s Apron

 2 tablespoons coconut oil, 4 garlic cloves, peeled and finely chopped, ½ teaspoon sea salt or more to taste

-• Add the veggetables.
+• Add the vegetables.
 Cook and stir frequently for 5 minutes.
 Stir in 3 tablespoons of the broth (or one extra tablespoon of coconut oil) a minute in.
+Season with the remaining salt.

 1 small pumpkin (840 grams), peeled and coarsely chopped, 1 head of cauliflower (890 grams), coarsely chopped

-• Stir in all the seasoning and cook for a minute before adding the rest of the broth (veggies should be barely covered).
+• Stir in all the other seasoning and cook for a minute before adding the rest of the broth (veggies should be barely covered).
 Cover the pot and let the liquid come to a simmer.
-Cook for 5 to 7 minutes, pot half covered, or until the vegetabes are soft.
-Sir frequently.
+Cook for 5 to 7 minutes, pot half-covered, or until the vegetables are soft.
+Stir frequently.

 1 teaspoon ground turmeric, ½ teaspoon ground cumin, ½ teaspoon ground cardamom, ½ teaspoon ground ginger, 1 teaspoon pumpkin spice, 3 cups bone broth, separated